gzachariadis/Python.Challenges/README.md

 ##### Objective

-Given an array of integers, return a new array with each value doubled.
+- Given an array of integers, write a Function that returns a new array with each integer's value doubled.

 ##### Constraints